TakashiYoshinaga/LocalVisionAI-for-Unity/README.md

 `ARFoundationApp` configures the camera through AR Foundation so that AR features can be added later.
 It does not currently place objects, anchors, or plane-detection results in AR space.

+> **Android only for now.** The LiteRT-LM integration relies on an Android-specific Kotlin bridge and Gradle setup, so iOS and desktop platforms are not supported.

 ## Demo video

 [![LocalVisionAI OCR demo](Documents/Materials/YouTubeThumbnail_OfflineVisionAI.png)](https://www.youtube.com/watch?v=gVoTzhzCqSQ)